 How to Buy a Hot Water Heater

-There are two main types of water heaters: those that have an insulated storage tank to hold hot water until it is needed, and those called tankless, which only heat the water as it is needed.
+There are two main types of water heaters: units that have an insulated storage tank to hold hot water until it is needed and “tankless” units, which only heat the water as it is needed.

-Tankless models tend to be more energy efficient but have lower throughput than models with storage tanks.
-Throughput means the amount of hot water produced in a given amount of time.
+Tankless models tend to be more energy efficient but have lower throughput—that is, produce less hot water in a given amount of time--than models with storage tanks.
 Both types of water heaters come in versions powered by electricity, natural gas, or liquid propane.
-Electric models cost the most to operate and are the least energy efficient.
+In general, electric models cost the most to operate and are the least energy efficient.

 Solar water heaters are starting to gain traction in the marketplace.
 They come in both passive and active configurations and can use several different types of collectors.
 Currently, solar water heaters are more expensive than other options but are typically cheaper to operate.
-Solar water heaters depend on line of sight access to sunlight, so carefully evaluate the installation site with a professional before committing to solar.
+Solar water heaters depend on line of sight access to sunlight, so carefully evaluate the proposed installation site with a professional before committing to solar.

 Water Heater Brands

 Water heaters are made by a wide variety of heating and cooling (HVAC) companies, including:

 Capacity is an important factor in choosing a hot water heater.
 To determine how much capacity you need, estimate your home’s water usage during the heaviest hour of a typical day.
 Typically showers and faucets have a published flow rate that is measured in gallons (or liters) per minute.
 If you can't find the flow rate, you can measure it yourself:

 - Get a stop watch and a bucket